Ecstasy Addiction Treatment

 Clearbrook’s Ecstasy Addiction Treatment Program

 For more than 45 years, Clearbrook Treatment Centers has been dedicated to helping thousands with their MDMA addictions.
-Located in the heart of Northeastern Pennsylvania, we provide a specialized ecstasy addiction treatment program to anyone who is suffering from this terrible disease and is ready to get sober.
+Our Northeast addictions treatment centers provide a specialized ecstasy addiction treatment program to anyone who is suffering from this terrible disease and is ready to get sober.

 Due to the number of different chemicals in ecstasy, the detoxification process can be complex.
-When a person is admitted to our drug and alcohol treatment center, they will be evaluated by our medical team and given a specifically designed detox protocol and treatment plan.
+When a person is admitted to either Clearbrook Massachusetts or Clearbrook Pennsylvania, they will be evaluated by our medical team and given a specifically designed detox protocol and treatment plan.
 After a patient has completed detoxification at our state-of-the-art detox unit, our dedicated staff will help the ecstasy sufferer get to the root of his/her addiction.
 During the rehabilitation component of treatment, the MDMA abuser will engage in a variety of different therapies, including one-on-one counseling, small group, family educational lectures, relapse prevention groups, and didactic lectures.

 During the course of treatment, the patient will be introduced to the 12-step philosophy and local 12-step meetings.
 Before a patient leaves our program, we also make sure to craft an aftercare plan that will help the addict maintain lasting sobriety.
 As we all come from different walks of life and experiences, treatment and aftercare are not a one-size-fits-all method.
 What may be beneficial for one person, may be entirely wrong for another.
 With our “Patients Come First” philosophy, we make it our mission to always advocate for the patient and their family.